-If you are applying for one or more of the scholarships based on financial need directly to the Community Foundation using the General Scholarship Application, you will need to include financial information.
+If you are applying for one or more of the scholarships based on financial need directly to the Community Foundation using the online application, you will need to include financial information.
 After you complete your Free Application for Federal Student Aid (FAFSA), you receive a Statement of Estimated Family Contribution (EFC).
 A copy of that one-page EFC document is required in your completed application(s) for scholarships which include financial need in the criteria.
 Within the application, you also have the opportunity to explain your circumstances of financial need and your plan for paying for college expenses.

 Are transcripts and letters of reference needed?

-Yes, if you are submitting a General Application directly to the Community Foundation.
+Yes, if you are submitting an online application directly to the Community Foundation.
 If you are currently in high school or have recently graduated from high school, you must provide a copy of your official high school transcript.
 You must also submit one academic and one non-academic letter of reference.
 An academic letter of reference is from a teacher, counselor, administrator, or other school staff.
 A non-academic letter of reference is from an employer, volunteer supervisor, or other person who knows you outside of the school setting.
 If you are applying for a Community Foundation scholarship at your high school, there is no need to include your transcript or letters of reference.